lemonmojo/RoyalTSX_V2_Public/README.md

 * Restart Royal TSX to reload all Plugins.
 * Go to Preferences - Plugin Settings - Remote Desktop and switch the 'Default Plugin' to 'Dummy'.
 * Initiate a Remote Desktop Connection.

+### Support
+If you need additional information or are having troubles getting the samples to run, please [contact us](http://support.royalapplications.com/).